acmucsd/ctfbot/README.md

 There are two kinds of commands, administrative commands and user commands.

 Discord also makes a distinction between globally registered commands and per-guild commands.
-All commands provided are per-guild commands, the bot will not respond to commands outside of a guild with which it is registered.
+Most commands provided are per-guild commands, the bot will not respond to commands outside of a guild with which it is registered.

+The only global commands are:
+1. `/addctf`
+2. `/addserver`

+Once these commands are run in a particular server, the remaining per-guild commands will be added.

 ### administrative commands